soldasim/BOSS.jl/README.md

 We have some surrogate model `y = model(x) ≈ f_true(x)` describing our limited knowledge about the blackbox function.

-We wish to find `x ∈ domain` such that `fitness(f(x))` is maximized while satisfying the constraints `f(x) < cons`.
+We wish to find `x ∈ domain` such that `fitness(f(x))` is maximized while satisfying the constraints `f(x) < y_max`.

-## The Model
+## The Surrogate Model

-BOSS can be used with purely parametric models (via the `Parametric` type), Gaussian Processes (via the `Nonparametric` or `GaussianProcess` type) or with a semiparametric model (via the `Semiparametric`) which combines the two previously mentioned models by supplying the parametric model as the mean of the GP.
+BOSS can be used with purely parametric models, Gaussian Processes, or with a semiparametric models combining the two previous models by supplying the parametric model as the mean of the GP.
+Alternatively, any custom surrogate model can be defined by extending the `SurrogateModel` type.

 ## Algorithms

-BOSS offers both MAP estimation of model parameters and Bayesian inference (BI) via sampling.
+BOSS allows defining custom algorithms for the substeps of model parameter estimation and acquisition function maximization.
+Both MAP estimation of model parameters and Bayesian inference (BI) via sampling are supported.

-Currently, the Optimization.jl library is supported for the MAP estimation and the Turing.jl library is supported for the BI sampling.
-The Optimization.jl library is supported for the acquisition function maximization.
+Use the `OptimizationMAP` model fitter for MAP estimation via the Optimization.jl library.
+Use the `TuringBI` model fitter for BI sampling via the Turing.jl library.
+See other available `ModelFitter`s in the [documentation](https://soldasim.github.io/BOSS.jl/).

+Use the `OptimizationAM` for acquisition maximization via the Optimization.jl library.
+See other available `AcquisitionMaximizer`s in the [documentation](https://soldasim.github.io/BOSS.jl/).

-BOSS also provides a simple interface for the use of other custom alagorithms/libraries for model-fitting and/or acquisition maximization by extending the abstract types `ModelFitter` and `AcquisitionMaximizer`.
+BOSS also provides a simple interface for the use of other custom alagorithms/libraries for model parameter estimation and/or acquisition maximization by extending the abstract types `ModelFitter` and `AcquisitionMaximizer`.

+## Examples

+See the [documentation](https://soldasim.github.io/BOSS.jl/dev/example/) for example usage.

 ## Plotting

 A simple plotting script is provided to visualize the optimization process using the Plots.jl package.
 Use the `PlotCallback` to utilize this feature.

-## Examples

-See the [documentation](https://soldasim.github.io/BOSS.jl/dev/example/) for example usage.
+Only problems with one-dimensional input domains are supported for plotting.

 ## References